 - The student and his or her supervisor will select another faculty member to serve on the student's supervisory committee, along with the supervisor.
-This two-member committee must read and approve the student's Thesis Proposal.
-It will also read and approve the final draft of the student's Thesis before it is sent for examination.
+The supervisor must read and approve the student's thesis proposal.
+The supervisor will read and approve the final draft of the student's thesis before it is sent for examination.

 - The actual examination is done by an inside examiner (a member of this Department who has not been involved with the preparation of the thesis) and an outside examiner (a professor from outside this Department).

 - The School of Graduate Studies sets the calendar guidelines governing thesis examinations and program completions.